paperSubmition2020/GasmetReplicationPackage/GasMetSuite/README.md

 ## How to deploy the war file

-In this folder, there is the GasMetSuite.war file, that contains all the contents of the web application.
+The GasMetSuite.war file contains all the contents of the web application.
 There are two ways to deploy the war file:

 	   1. by server console panel;